Priority Funding Areas

 The Board of Trustees has established 8 Priority Funding areas.
 Although projects from all of our program areas are funded, these priority areas receive special attention.
 Staff will designate P8 status to applications upon review.

-We believe that all children deserve a healthy start in life.
-By supporting programs that focus on women’s health needs, pre and post natal care, and the early health, domestic violence, and child abuse or neglect, we may have positive impact on the health of our children over the course of their lives.
+- HEALTHY MOTHERS, HEALTHY CHILDREN: We believe that all children deserve a healthy start in life.
+By supporting programs that focus on women’s health needs, pre & post-natal care, the early health of children, domestic violence and child abuse or neglect, we may have a positive impact on the overall health of children throughout the course of their lives.